 - Wait too long to file a maritime accident claim.

 Full Compensation for Your Maritime Injuries

-You have rights, including the right to work with an attorney.
+You have rights, including the right to work with our New York maritime lawyers.
 We have the experience and knowledge to protect your rights and make sure you get the full compensation for your injuries.
-Let us help you through the process.For information regarding your legal options after a maritime injury on the East Coast, you owe it to yourself to speak with the experienced maritime lawyers of Hofmann & Schweitzer.
+Let us help you through the process.For information regarding your legal options after a maritime injury, you owe it to yourself to speak with the experienced maritime injury lawyers of Hofmann & Schweitzer.
+Our maritime injury lawyers are based in New York, but commonly represent clients across the country.
 Contact us online or call us directly at 800.362.9329 to schedule your free consultation today.